Philosophy of Mental Health

 Socially Engaged Philosophy of Science

 I am also collaborating with the University of Cincinnati Center for Public Engagement with Science on two co-authored projects.
-One is on K-12 science education outreach and the other is a paper explaining the theoretical roots of participatory research (linked below).
+One is on science education outreach and the other is a paper explaining the theoretical roots of participatory research (linked below).